HumabHatterZed/WhistleWindInscryptionMods/README.md

 * API_dev-API v2.4.0+

 ## 🩹 Known Issues
-### Passive ability buffs causing lag (Aggravating, Idol, Bitter Enemies, Team Leader, Flag Bearer)
-As I understand it, the above-listed abilities cause the game to slow down when active, with this lag getting worse the more instances are on the board.
-This is an issue with the API itself, and is being worked on by the team.
-There is no solution I can give, so if your computer isn't the best or you just don't want to deal with it, it would be best to avoid playing cards with those sigils.
-Sorry :( .
+### None so far!

 ## ⚖️ Changelog
 * see CHANGELOG.md

 ## 💌 Credits
-Shoutout to Arackulele, divisionbyz0rro, and julien-perge for having public GitHubs for me to reference back to/~~steal~~ borrow from.
+Shoutout to Arackulele, divisionbyz0rro, and julien-perge for having public GitHubs for me to reference back to/~~steal~~borrow from.
-I'm not an expert coder by any measure, so your work has been incredibly helpful in letting make the mod I wanted to make.

 Also, big thanks to James Veug's ReadmeMaker mod for the cost sprites I use, as well as providing a template for my own li'l tables.